-The second is to reform and strengthen school career guidance programs so as to find students who are interested and whose personality are fitting to be counsellors and therapists.
-There are still many citizens of Nigeria who don’t know that guidance and m counselling is a career option.
+The second is to reform and strengthen school career guidance programs so as to find students who are interested and whose personalities are fitting to be counsellors and therapists.
+There are still many citizens of Nigeria who don’t know that guidance and counseling is a career option.

 Intensifying advocacy at the school level cannot be overemphasized since the orientation people tend to hold about life, what works, and societal structures are usually formed at school.

 If students don’t see counselling as a thing while in school, it would take extra effort to help them appreciate it after school.
 That’s where we are currently with the older generation.

 This is another avenue to reach children.
 I can still remember while in secondary school that some chapters of our textbooks contained topics that weren’t taught by our teachers but we went on to read by ourselves because they contained ideas that were new to us or interesting to read.

 While the best practice is for the government to include teaching on guidance and counselling in the school curriculum for subjects like civic education (or similar to it), counsellors can still reach out to book publishers for them to include a chapter on guidance and counselling in textbooks in a captivating way that will pull students to read.

 The idea here is to get students intimate with the fact that guidance and counselling is part of our society.